No. 6 LSU hoping Chaisson’s return has transformative effect

 “Plenty of guys have had the injury.
 So, I didn’t really see it as a major injury,” Chaisson said.
 “It definitely helped me out.
 It helped me with my patience and focus and film-room work — and I’m glad that it happened, actually.”

 Sixth-ranked LSU is just glad Chaisson is back on the field.
-The Tigers could have used him during a 10-3, 2018 season in which two of their losses — at Florida and at Texas A&M — were settled by a touchdown or less.
+The Tigers could have used him during a 2018 season in which they went 10-3 and lost two games — at Florida and at Texas A&M — by a touchdown or less.

 “It’s really good to have K’Lavon back,” LSU quarterback Joe Burrow said.
 “He’s one of the hardest workers, one of the most talented guys on the team.
 He’s going to have a big year.”

 Chaisson was always around the team during his post-surgical rehabilitation last season, choosing to be as involved as possible, from viewing practices and games from the sideline, to participating in meetings.
-He even traveled to road games once his rehabilitation schedule allowed.
+He even traveled to road games once his rehab schedule allowed.

 “I’d rather be with the team than being alone,” Chaisson said of his approach to recovering from injuries.
 “I’d just rather be around them — uplift, encourage them, show them if I’m smiling and going through this, that anybody can get through whatever they have going on.”